 A: You can subscribe to our bins on the subscription page for your bin.
 Here's an example of a subscription page.
 The 4-digit code to unlock the bin is emailed to when you subscribe.

 A: We will still service your bin if you are the only participant and subscribing at $20/month.
 Your subscription will begin right away.
 Sharing the bin will both reduce your cost and ensure the bin is financially stable in the long term.
 We set a goal of 4 participants, which reduces your cost to $10/month.

 A: On our homepage, click on a green map marker to get a link to the subscription page for that bin.
 Alternatively, you can submit a request for a new bin or to join an existing bin, and we will add you to an existing campaign on your block.

-A: As much as necessary.
-Pickup frequency depends on the number of participants and temperature outside.
+A: Pickup frequency depends on the number of participants and temperature outside.
 For bins with just a few participants, we pick up on a monthly basis during cooler months and biweekly during warmer months.
 For bins with many participants, we service the bin bi-weekly or weekly.
 If you think you need more frequent pickups,let us know.